Wotcnt/Polyrifringence-Engine/README.md

 >
 > All listed capabilities, behaviours, and branches are **secondary effects** inheriting from the canonical domains defined in <kbd>THEORY.md</kbd> and <kbd>MATH_MODEL(RENDER).md</kbd>.
-> They arise exclusively from structural organization, recursive stability (ΔΩ), and bounded decay geometry (λ-cycle) operating within lawful thermodynamics.
+> They arise exclusively from structural organization, recursive stability (<kbd>ΔΩ</kbd>), and bounded decay geometry (λ—cycle) operating within lawful thermodynamics.
 >
 > No statement implies energy creation, entropy reversal, perpetual operation, guaranteed performance, or universal applicability.